dadkakdead/ScrapeMe/README.md

 ```
 7. Reload the extension and try to run the task.
 Expected behavior: when you click the "My task name" button, your browser opens new window, goes to https://mysite.com/page/1, *myTask()* function gets executed on the background, then window closes. **ntScraper** writes a data point to it's cache, which you can check by going to Export page and clicking "Show scraping cache".

-To debug the scraper, check the logs in the console of extension's background page and in the scraped page itself.
+To debug the scraper, check the logs in the console of the extension's background page and in the scraped page itself.

 ## Farewell ##
 I would be happy to hear any feedback/news about how you use **ntOrgchart** in real life.
-Feel free to write me at devrazdev@gmail.com.
+Feel free to email me at devrazdev@gmail.com.
 Thank you.

 ### P.S. ###
 Please never try to [automate Internet Explorer by writing VBA macroses in Microsoft Excel].